sotothe/sotothe.github.io/README.md

 #About
 This is the repository for my website that I use to blog about my work and researches on AI, NLP, and HCI.
-I switched to Jekyll from wordpress and have used code or resources from a variety of different sourc....
+I have some experience with WordPress and some other great CMSs, but I feel like Jekyll is a neat static website generator and good enough to use for a personal website.

-Please feel free to use my the code as the basis of your site if you think it would be useful.
+Thanks to Dr. Alex Singleton letting me using his code for my website.